altescy/tango-mlflow/README.md

         # post-process...
 ```

-In the example above, the `TrainModel` step inherits from `MLflowStep`.
+In the example above, the `TrainModel` step inherits from `MlflowStep`.
 Inside the step, you can directly record metrics to the corresponding MLflow run by invoking `self.mlflow_logger.log_metric(...)`.

-Please note, this functionality must be used in conjunction with `MLFlowWorkspace`.
+Please note, this functionality must be used in conjunction with `MlflowWorkspace`.

 ### Summarizing Tango run metrics